stack-auth/stack/docs/docs/03-api-documentation/01-user.md

 ## `CurrentServerUser` Object

-You can call `stackApp.getServerUser()` to get the `CurrentServerUser` object. `CurrentServerUser` has all the attributes and methods of `CurrentUser` and some additional ones shown below.
+You can call `stackServerApp.getServerUser()` to get the `CurrentServerUser` object. `CurrentServerUser` has all the attributes and methods of `CurrentUser` and some additional ones shown below.

 Note the `CurrentServerUser` should only be used on the server side because it contains server only metadata.